axar-ai/axar/README.md

 ## What developers really need

-In the race toward AGI, we’ve overlooked a critical truth: production-grade software development demands clarity, control, and trust.
-We need tools that are intuitive to code with, straightforward to debug, and simple to iterate on.
+In the race toward AGI, we’ve overlooked a critical truth: production-grade software development demands tools that are intuitive to work with, straightforward to debug, and simple to iterate on.

 ## Code is king